11 Barbell Exercises For Women To Shed Fat And Tone Up

 How Often To Use The Barbell

 Barbell exercises are weight training or strength training exercises and are a great way for women to engage in weightlifting and resistance training at the gym.
 As a rule of thumb, it is best to do these exercises thrice a week.
-In addition, when combined with dumbbell exercises, they can help in muscle building and improve overall health and wellness.
+When combined with dumbbell workouts for women, they can help in muscle building and improve overall health and wellness.
 However, target each body part on different days and do not do all 11 exercises simultaneously.

 Infographic: Top 3 Barbell Exercises to Lose Weight